rimusz/nginx-proxy-confd-etcd/README.md

 nginx-proxy-confd-etcd
 ======================

-nginx proxy with confd+etcd support
+nginx proxy with confd+etcd support to work on CoreOS